bisdn/bisdn.github.io/getting_started/basic_networking.md

-**WARNING**: All link configurations shown in ethtool are currently read-only and cannot be modified (meaning any changes done with ethtool will not be forwarded to the physical link, but just be shown on the tap interfaces without having any effect on the ASIC).
+**WARNING**: All link configurations shown in ethtool are currently read-only and cannot be modified (meaning any changes done with ethtool will not be forwarded to the physical link, but just be shown on the port interfaces without having any effect on the ASIC).
 Configuring the link speed as in [Disable auto-negotiation](../platform_configuration/auto_negotiation.md#disable-auto-negotiation) however, will update the ethtool reported speed.